 At some point in your life, you may experience intense fatigue or mood swings, and your motivation levels may drop.
 Your workload, concerns about exams, and balancing study and personal life can all lead to this state.
 Sometimes we also hear the term “student burnout,” which is not well known, but is nonetheless very real.
 It can happen to anyone, because sometimes it just feels like it’s too much!
-This condition is generally temporary, lasting from a few days to about two weeks, and does not require medical treatment.
-It’s not like depression, but you still need to be cautious about it.

-WHΙCH SIGNS TO LOOK OUT FOR
+WHΙCH SIGNS of depression TO LOOK OUT FOR

 • Fatigue